FaizaRiaz123/FaizaRiaz123/README.md

 - 🔗 **LinkedIn:** *www.linkedin.com/in/faizariazanalytics*
 - 🌐 **Portfolio:** *Coming soon*

-If you're a **recruiter, business owner, or hiring manager**, feel free to reach out —
+If you're a **recruiter, business owner, or hiring manager**, feel free to reach out;
 I'd love to support your team with clean data, clear insights, and reliable reporting.

 ---